What it’s like to go on a Northern Europe Viking Vacation

 With our luggage in tow, we walked past the harbor toward our new home for the next few days, the Hotel Norge.
 It was well before check-in, but since our room was ready, they were gracious enough to let us check in.
-We made our way to the 10th/top floor of the hotel, where we were quite pleased with our accommodations.
+We made our way to the 10th/top floor of the hotel, where we were more than pleased with our accommodations.

 The hotel is sophisticated chic with the lobby and first floor resembling a nightclub, with intimate lighting, chaise chairs, a DJ booth, and terraced seating area that seemed reminiscent of a Mambo Tropicana Club in Cuba during the 1950s.
 Hotel Norge is perfectly located in the heart of the city center, everything is within walking distance.
 Even airport transportation is merely a couple hundred yards away.